ajtomato/PythonTutorial/README.md

 The _global_ statement is a **declaration** which holds for the entire current code block.

 #### 9.2.1.
 Scopes and Namespaces Example

+### 9.3.
+A First Look at Classes

+#### 9.3.1.
+Class Definition Syntax

+#### 9.3.2.
+Class Objects

+Class objects support two kinds of operations: attribute references and instantiation.

+Attribute references use the standard syntax used for all attribute references in Python: obj.name.
+Valid attribute names are all the names that were in the class’s namespace when the class object was created.

+Class instantiation uses function notation.
+Just pretend that the class object is a parameterless function that returns a new instance of the class.

+The instantiation operation (“calling” a class object) creates an empty object.

+#### 9.3.3.
+Instance Objects

+The only operations understood by instance objects are attribute references.
+There are two kinds of valid attribute names, data attributes and methods.

+Data attributes need not be declared; like local variables, they spring into existence when they are first assigned to.

+By definition, all attributes of a class that are **function objects** define corresponding **methods** of its instances.

+#### 9.3.4.
+Method Objects

+When an instance attribute is referenced that isn’t a data attribute, its class is searched.
+If the name denotes a valid class attribute that is a function object, a method object is created by packing (pointers to) the instance object and the function object just found together in an abstract object: **this is the method object**.
+When the method object is called with an argument list, a new argument list is constructed from the instance object and the argument list, and the function object is called with this new argument list.

+#### 9.3.5.
+Class and Instance Variables

+Generally speaking, instance variables are for data unique to each instance and class variables are for attributes and methods shared by all instances of the class.

+### 9.4.
+Random Remarks

+Data attributes override method attributes with the same name; to avoid accidental name conflicts, which may cause hard-to-find bugs in large programs, it is wise to use some kind of convention that minimizes the chance of conflicts.
+Possible conventions include capitalizing method names, prefixing data attribute names with a small unique string (perhaps just an underscore), or using verbs for methods and nouns for data attributes.

+Any function object that is a class attribute defines a method for instances of that class.
+It is not necessary that the function definition is textually enclosed in the class definition: assigning a function object to a local variable in the class is also ok.

+    # Function defined outside the class
+    def f1(self, x, y):
+        return min(x, x+y)

+    class C:
+        f = f1

+Methods may call other methods by using method attributes of the _self_ argument.

+### 9.5.
+Inheritance

+    class DerivedClassName(BaseClassName):

+Execution of a derived class definition proceeds the same as for a base class.
+When the class object is constructed, the base class is remembered.
+This is used for resolving attribute references: if a requested attribute is not found in the class, the search proceeds to look in the base class.
+This rule is applied recursively if the base class itself is derived from some other class.

+Derived classes may override methods of their base classes.
+Because methods have no special privileges when calling other methods of the same object, a method of a base class that calls another method defined in the same base class may end up calling a method of a derived class that overrides it.

+An overriding method in a derived class may in fact want to extend rather than simply replace the base class method of the same name.
+There is a simple way to call the base class method directly: just call _BaseClassName.methodname(self, arguments)_.

+#### 9.5.1.
+Multiple Inheritance

+    class DerivedClassName(Base1, Base2, Base3):

+For most purposes, in the simplest cases, you can think of the search for attributes inherited from a parent class as depth-first, left-to-right, not searching twice in the same class where there is an overlap in the hierarchy.

+### 9.6.
+Private Variables

+“Private” instance variables that cannot be accessed except from inside an object don’t exist in Python.
+However, there is a convention that is followed by most Python code: a name prefixed with an underscore (e.g. _spam) should be treated as a non-public part of the API (whether it is a function, a method or a data member).

+Name mangling: any identifier of the form \_\_spam (at least two leading underscores, at most one trailing underscore) is textually replaced with _classname__spam, where classname is the current class name with leading underscore(s) stripped.
+This mangling is done without regard to the syntactic position of the identifier, as long as it occurs within the definition of a class.

+Name mangling is helpful for letting subclasses override methods without breaking intraclass method calls.

+### 9.7.
+Odds and Ends

+### 9.8.
+Iterators

+The for statement calls _iter()_ on the container object.
+The function returns an iterator object that defines the method _\_\_next\_\_()_ which accesses elements in the container one at a time.
+When there are no more elements, _\_\_next\_\_()_ raises a _StopIteration_ exception which tells the for loop to terminate.

+### 9.9.
+Generators

+Generators are a simple and powerful tool for creating iterators.
+They are written like regular functions but use the _yield_ statement whenever they want to return data.
+Each time next() is called on it, the generator resumes where it left off (it remembers all the data values and which statement was last executed).

+    def reverse(data):
+        for index in range(len(data)-1, -1, -1):
+            yield data[index]

+### 9.10.
+Generator Expressions

+Some simple generators can be coded succinctly as expressions using a syntax similar to list comprehensions but with parentheses instead of brackets.